US consumers less upbeat about economy: survey

 The Conference Board's consumer confidence index fell more than eight points -- the biggest change in any direction this year -- to 128.1, the survey showed.

-That was five points below what economists forecast, and a retreat from the 18-year high of 137.9 last month.
+That was five points below what economists forecast, and a retreat from the 18-year high of 137.9 in October.

 The decline was nearly all the result of the erosion of consumers' confidence in the short-term economic outlook, as the expectations index fell more than 13 points to 99.1, back below 100 for the first time in a year.